 - Revenue accounts

-- Gain and loss accounts
+- Gain and loss accounts (such as the loss on assets sold account)

 - Income summary account

 At the end of an accounting year, the balances in temporary accounts are shifted to the retained earnings account, sometimes by way of the income summary account.
+The process of shifting balances out of a temporary account is called closing an account.
+This shifting to the retained earnings account is conducted automatically if an accounting software package is being used to record accounting transactions.

 The other main type of account is the permanent account, in which balances are retained on an ongoing basis.
 These accounts are aggregated into the balance sheet, and include transactions related to assets, liabilities, and equity.